ashwin6cs/bmi_calculator/README.md

+# INFO:

-This Calculator is used to find the Body Mass Index of a person.
+* This Calculator is used to find the Body Mass Index of a person.

-It is built using Streamlit and it is connected to a database (MySQL)
+* It is built using Streamlit and it is connected to a database (MySQL)

+# REQUIREMENTS:

+* pip install streamlit

+* pip install mysql